This site is frozen as of 10/2022

 quality testing, bookkeeping, dark/flat/linearity corrections, and wavelength

 calibration needed to generate "science ready" images.
-Version 3.2.4 released
+Version 3.4.5 was released

-VORONOI_2D_BINNING to bin two-dimensional data to a constant
+VORONOI_2D_BINNING will bin two-dimensional data to a constant

 extract galaxy stellar